-Pepto-Bismol range of products (including chewable tablets) are advertised to relief five symptoms:
+Pepto-Bismol range of products (including chewable tablets) are advertised to relieve five symptoms:

-Read product information leaflet to learn if Pepto-Birmol is suitable for you, or speak to your pharmacist.
+Read product information leaflet to learn if Pepto-Bismol is suitable for you, or speak to your pharmacist.

-The exact mechanism of action of Pepto-Bismol is not known, but anti-nausea properties are different to all anti-sickness tablets discussed in this post.
+The exact mechanism of action of Pepto-Bismol is not known, but anti-nausea properties are different from all anti-sickness tablets discussed in this post.

-The management of ‘morning sickness’ include self-care advice, for example, rest, appropriate fluid intake, and having small but frequent meals (ibid).
+The management of ‘morning sickness’ includes self-care advice, for example, rest, appropriate fluid intake, and having small but frequent meals (ibid).